albertony/wslkit/README.md

-The problem with the Hyper-V based networking that is default in WSL, is that it can easily be problematic with VPN, and will be entirely blocked by some antivirus/firewall software etc. See also [this](https://github.com/moby/vpnkit#why-is-this-needed).
+The problem with the Hyper-V based networking that is default in WSL, is that it can easily be problematic with VPN, and will be entirely blocked by some antivirus/firewall software etc. Read more [here](https://github.com/moby/vpnkit#why-is-this-needed).

 The main part of this functionality is a shell script `wsl-vpnkit` from repository [github.com/albertony/wsl-vpnkit](https://github.com/albertony/wsl-vpnkit).
 This is